Answers to some frequently asked questions about IFI International.

 What screening formats are films available on?

-IFI can provide films for exhibition on DCP, 35mm, Digi-beta (PAL), Blu-ray and DVD.
-Other formats may occasionally be sourced to meet exhibitor needs.
-Please note not all titles are available on all formats, and the screening format may be stipulated by the rights holder.
+IFI can provide films for exhibition on DCP, 35mm, Digi-beta (PAL), Blu-ray and DVD (Region 2 PAL only).
+Formats may be sourced externally to meet exhibitor needs.
+Please note that not all titles are available on all formats, and the screening format may be stipulated by the rights holder.

 What publicity materials are available?

 IFI can provide images and synopses for publicity purposes where available.
 (NB these will only be provided after screening permission has been secured.)

 How do I secure permission to screen?

 Generally it is the job of the exhibitor to secure permission to screen a film in their venue.
 However, IFI can assist with this process when required.